The PROFEM mail list

 - People involved in men's issues such as counsellors, teachers, social workers and carers;

 - Men and women in general who are interested in 'men's issues'.

 The PROFEM list is not currently moderated.

 Postings to the list are considered confidential unless specified otherwise.
 Cross-posting messages to other lists or individuals without the permission of the original poster constitutes a violation of these guidelines and may result in removal from the list.

 Please manage your membership using the following website:

 The list owner is Michael Flood.

 Dr Michael Flood is the founder of XY magazine, an Australian magazine about men and masculinities, and was its coordinating editor for its first six years.
-Dr Michael Flood is a Lecturer in Sociology at the University of Wollongong in Australia.
-He conducts research on violence prevention, men and gender, male heterosexuality, fathering, and sexual and reproductive health.
-He has published on best practice in primary prevention, how to engage men in violence prevention, factors shaping violence-supportive attitudes, young people’s experiences of violence in their relationships and families, and other issues.
-Dr Flood also is a trainer and community educator with a long involvement in community advocacy and education work focused on men’s violence against women.
+Michael is a researcher at the Queensland University of Technology.
+He conducts research on men and masculinities, violence, male heterosexuality, and sexual and reproductive health.
+He also has had a variety of involvements as a profeminist educator, speaker, writer and activist on issues of men and gender.
+In particular, he is involved in community advocacy and education work focused on men’s violence against women.

 Page created: January 8, 1997.
 Modified: 20 July 2003